Shining3D/SESPSDK-Doc/SDK Document.md

 Normally you only need to change the ports if you want.

-Double click Sn3DPlatform.exe and then the SDK is ready to talk to you via ZMQ interfaces.
+Firstly，Double click ScanService.exe which in the same directory of EXScan S .exe.
+After that, Double click Sn3DPlatform.exe and then the SDK is ready to talk to you via ZMQ interfaces.

 ## Interfaces